|Full Name:||Derrick Lamar Henry Jr.|

 Henry was drafted by the Tennessee Titans in the second round (45th overall) of the 2016 NFL Draft.
 After beginning his career as DeMarco Murray’s backup, Henry has established himself as the most physically dominant and gritty runner in the league.
 He’s extremely difficult to tackle as well, thanks to his patented stiff arm.

-His best season was undoubtedly 2019, when he finished the regular season setting career-highs in carries with 303, rushing yards with 1,540, and rushing touchdowns with 16.
+His breakout season came in 2019, when he finished the regular season setting career-highs in carries with 303, rushing yards with 1,540, and rushing touchdowns with 16.
 He also set career-highs in receptions with 16, receiving yards with 206, and receiving touchdowns with two.
 He was selected to his first Pro Bowl and named to the second-team All-Pro at both the running back and flex position.

 Henry has a net worth of $5.4 million.
 He has endorsement deals with Nike and Old Spice, where he featured in his first commercial.